apollographql/apollo-kotlin/design-docs/Glossary.md

 - [Animal, Pet] => [Turtle] (concrete)
 ```

-### Parent Type
+### parentType

-the type condition of the enclosing fragment in the fragment tree, if any or the type of the parent field if none
+the type condition of the enclosing fragment if any or else the type of the parent field

 Example:

 ```
 {
     animal {
+        # parentType: Animal
         ... on Pet {
+            # parentType: Pet
             ...warmBlooded {
+                # parentType: WarmBlooded
                 temperature
             }
         }
     }
 }
 ```

-`Pet` is the ParentType of the `warmBlooded` fragment
-`WarmBlooded` is the ParentType of the `temperature` field

 ### Polymorphic field